vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 ﻿# DelayFinder Project Design Vision & API Documentation (who did what)
-## _NOTE: INDIVIDUAL API DOCUMENTATION BELOW PROJECT DESIGN VISION_
+## _NOTE: INDIVIDUAL API DOCUMENTATION BELOW PROJECT DESIGN VISION_, Make sure that you read the way the data is formatted in the DatabaseData very carefully.
+The formatting of IDs and the value's you are entering are critical to ensuring APIs work as intended.

 ## Project Design Vision Proposed Pages (Potential Designs, not final)
 ### 1 - Home Page